 Faculty award winners included: Communication Studies Assistant Professor Jenny Crowley (Faculty Research Award), Information Sciences Associate Professor Devendra Potnis (Faculty Teaching Award), Communication Studies Assistant Professor Emily Paskewitz (Faculty Service/Outreach Award), Information Sciences Clinical Associate Professor Cindy Welch (Non-Tenure Track Faculty Service/Outreach Award), and Information Sciences Lecturer Scot Smith (Part-Time Lecturer Teaching Award).

 The Non-Tenure Track Service/Outreach Award and the Part-Time Lecturer Teaching Award are new categories for 2020.
 The Lecturer Teaching Award was renamed the Non-Tenure Track Faculty Teaching Award.

 CCI also created two new staff awards: the Big Orange Award, given to Coordinator of Student Services Tanya Arnold (Information Sciences); and the Volunteer Spirit Award, given to Administrative Specialist II Pamela Durban (Information Sciences).

 Faculty Research Award

 Assistant Professor, Communication Studies

 Dr. Jenny Crowley has a well-articulated research statement and a well-focused research agenda.
-She has published journal articles in top tiered peer-review journals, including New Media & Society, and presented several research papers at the annual National Communication Association Conference.
-Notably, she is a co-PI on a research project funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration (amount=$1,000,000).
+She has published journal articles in top tier peer-reviewed journals, including New Media & Society, and presented several research papers at the annual National Communication Association Conference.
+Notably, she is a co-PI on a research project funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration ($1 million grant).
 Her research combines quantity with high quality, and, as a junior faculty member, her research trajectory is very promising.

 Faculty Teaching Award